containrrr/shoutrrr/docs/services/matrix.md

 # Matrix

-> ### ⚠️ Usage of the `title` parameter
+!!! note Usage of the `title` parameter
-> Do note that Matrix will discard any information put in the `title` parameter as the service has no analogue to a
+    Do note that Matrix will discard any information put in the `title` parameter as the service has no analogue to a a title.
-> a title.
 Instead, use a custom message format to supply your wanted title as part of the message.

 ## URL Format